PrivateButts/Quick-Link/README.md

     * SMS
     * Fax
     * Call To
+* A Link Builder, which is a quick wizard to run through link creation
-* Link (Just a generic replacer for everything else)
+* Link In Place (Just a generic replacer for everything else)

 ## Future Plans